Fundamental structural characteristics of planar granular assemblies: self-organisation and scaling away friction and initial state: The relation between quadrons and statistical mechanics

-An explicit illustration of the quadron in 2D is shown in Figure \ref{fig:quadron}.
-First, one defines the centroids of grains $g$ and of cells $c$ as the mean position vectors of the contact points around them, respectively.
-Second, the contact points around every grain are connected to make polygons, whose edges are vectors, $\vec{r}^{gc}$, that circulate the grain in the clockwise direction.
-Third, one extends vectors $\vec{R}^{gc}$ from the centroids of grains $g$ to the centroids of the cells $c$ that surround them.
-A quadron is the quadrilateral whose diagonals are the vectors $\vec{r}^{gc}$ and $\vec{R}^{gc}$.
-Since every pair $gc$ corresponds exactly to one quadron, we shall denote a quadron by the index $q$ for convenience.
-The quadron's shape is quantified by the following structure tensor
+In 2D, quadrons are constructed as follows. (i) Define the centroids of grains $g$ and of cells $c$ as the mean position vectors of the contact points around them, respectively (Fig. \ref{Z1}). (ii) Connect the contact points around every grain to make polygons. (iii) Make the polygon edges into vectors $\vec{r}^{q}$, circulating the grain in the clockwise direction. (iv) Extend conjugate vectors, $\vec{R}^{q}$, from the grain centroids to the centroids of the cells surrounding them (Fig. \ref{Z1}).
+A quadron is the quadrilateral whose diagonals are $\vec{r}^{q}$ and $\vec{R}^{q}$. (v) Quantify the structure of every quadron by the following structure tensor